What Is An Event Chair?

 English Garden Chair

-These wrought iron chairs are lovely, but also somewhat hard to find.
+These wrought iron chairs are lovely but also somewhat hard to find.
 A few vintage furniture companies offer them for sale, but this isn’t (typically) one of the types of chairs you can rent for weddings.
-As such, unless you’ve got a big budget, or are having a very small, exclusive ceremony, it might be hard to secure as many of these as you need.
+As such, unless you have a big budget or are having a very small, exclusive ceremony, securing as many of these might be hard.

 Folding Lawn Chair

 A popular option for outdoor weddings.
-Here, we’re not talking about the generic aluminum-framed, polyester-covered lawn chairs, but a more upscale variety, generally crafted of wood and featuring a modest amount of seat cushioning.
+Here, we’re not talking about the generic aluminum-framed, polyester-covered lawn chairs but a more upscale variety, generally crafted of wood and featuring modest seat cushioning.

 Note that if you’re in a pinch, you could use the inexpensive lawn chairs mentioned above, but if so, you’ll definitely want to use a universal or another type of chair covering.